rafasumi/rustlox/README.md

 Lox is a dynamically typed scripting language and it was made by Nystrom for his book.

 The first interpreter described in the book is implemented in Java.
 However, I decided to implement it in Rust to practice and learn more about this language.

+## Tests

+A lot of the test samples were taken from the book's [GitHub repository](https://github.com/munificent/craftinginterpreters/tree/master/test).